vtex/shoreline/packages/site/documentation/patterns/data-view.md

 ---
-path: /data-view/
+path: /patterns/data-view/
 ---

 # DataView

 DataView is a pattern used for rendering and controlling a set of data.
+It is deeply related to the [Page pattern](/patterns/page/), acting as the view of the `PageContent`.

 ## Import